ahhaur/garlicsnake/README.md

 What is GarlicSnake
 ###################

-This is the respository for me to share my learning of LP/NLP/ML in Phython.
+This is the respository for me to share my learning of LP/NLP/ML in Python.